 Besides using subscript for its visual properties, there are other places that it can be used.

 - Listing how many atoms are in a chemical formula.
-For example, with water "H2O" indicates there are two H atoms and one O atom.
+For example, with water, "H2O" indicates there are two hydrogen atoms and one oxygen atom.

 - In mathematics, a subscript can be used to describe different versions of the same variable or used to refer to a member of sequence or set.